Differences Between Holistic and Traditional Addiction Treatment

 According to the National Institute on Drug Abuse, there are several main types of traditional treatment modalities when it comes to addiction; however, individual programs continue to evolve as research indicates what kind of approaches are typically effective, so many modern programs no longer fit into a standard classification.
 In general though, traditional approaches to drug addiction begin with a medical detox stage.

 During medical detox, clients have access to a team of trained healthcare professionals who will help them manage the worst of their withdrawal symptoms.
-Following medical detox, clients can choose from a number of programs based on the extent of their addiction and their recovery needs, as well as their budget, schedule, and geographic location.
+Following medical detox, individuals will work with a team of addiction treatment specialists to develop a treatment plan that best meets their needs, based on the extent of their addiction and their recovery needs, as well as their budget, schedule, and geographic location.

-The efficacy rates of the different treatment modalities vary, but it is important for family members to remember that addiction is a chronic illness, and as with most diseases, relapse is common; however, it is always possible to reenter recovery.
+The efficacy rates of the different treatment modalities vary, but it is important to remember that addiction is a chronic illness, and as with most diseases, relapse is common; however, it is always possible to reenter recovery.

-According to a review originally published in the Assessing the Evidence Base Series, Intensive Outpatient Programs are as effective at treating addiction as residential treatment programs, and 50-70 percent of subjects who enrolled in outpatient programs reported abstinence when researchers followed up, as did the same percentage of subjects who enrolled in inpatient programs.
+According to some studies, intensive outpatient programs are as effective at treating addiction as residential treatment programs.
+50-70 Percent of subjects who enrolled in outpatient programs reported continued abstinence when researchers followed up, as did the same percentage of subjects who enrolled in inpatient programs.

-When it comes to specific treatment approaches and not just the general structure through which they are applied, researchers have found that various types of therapy have proven to be effective for some clients.
-For example, according to an analysis in the Journal of Clinical Psychology, Motivational Interviewing is 10-20 percent more effective at treating substance abuse than no treatment at all.
-Researchers who conducted a study originally published in Psychiatric Clinics of North America found that 60 percent of participants who received Cognitive Behavioral Therapy for cocaine dependence had clean toxicology reports at the one-year follow-up point.
+When it comes to specific treatment approaches and not just the general structure through which they are applied, researchers have found that various types of therapy have proven to be effective for some people.
+For example, according to an analysis in the Journal of Clinical Psychology, Motivational Interviewing is 10-20 percent more effective at treating substance use disorders than no treatment at all.
+Researchers who conducted a study originally published in Psychiatric Clinics of North America found that 60 percent of participants who received cognitive behavioral therapy for cocaine dependence had clean toxicology reports at the one-year follow-up point.

 Doctors and addiction experts do not recommend taking an entirely holistic approach to treating addiction because there is little tangible evidence of its efficacy; however, as a form of complementary medicine, it can help people feel more in control of their own treatment.
-The more engaged and proactive clients are in their treatment, the more effective their programs tend to be.
+A combination of traditional and holistic substance abuse treatment can often be a good solution for many people.
+The bottom line is that the more engaged and proactive people are in their treatment, the more effective their programs tend to be.